ystays/website-next/posts/creative-manifesto.md

 <u>Remarks</u>
 We want to do one thing at a time; to catch one bird with one stone.

-We're not afraid of abandoning unfinished work, but we try to abandon it at the right time.
+When necessary, abandon unfinished work, but at the right time.